God and Hamilton: How Stories Transform Us

 In Hamilton, there are so many important themes that transport us into the story.
 We see the incredible initiative Hamilton takes throughout his life, as he sings about “not throwing away my shot.”
 That example motivates and challenges us.
 We feel inspired to be that kind of person as well, the kind of person who takes advantage of our opportunities, who doesn’t throw away our shot.

 Or we watch a scene where Eliza Hamilton forgives her husband for betraying her in his affair with Mariah Reynolds.
-We are moved by her and challenged to follow her example.
+We are moved by her forgiveness and challenged to follow her example.
 Will we be the kind of person that forgives, no matter how difficult it may be?
-Will we offer to those who betray, hurt, or wrong us?
+Will we offer grace to those who betray, hurt, or wrong us?

 So many reasons exist as to why Hamilton impacts audiences so deeply.
 But the transformative power of story is part of the answer.
 We watch or listen, to the story Hamilton tells, and find inspiration, encouragement, and hope to live a more fully human life ourselves.